Updated June 2, 2023

 The only people who get what they want are the ones who ask for it.

-If you don’t value yourself then it’s irrelevant to discuss why you didn’t get a job till now!
-Here’s the idea, the only person who will give you the most value is you.
-And if you don’t who else will?
+If you don’t value yourself, then discussing why you didn’t get a job till now is irrelevant!
+Here’s the idea: You are the only person who will give you the most value.
+And if you don’t, who else will?

-To understand whether you are selling yourself short or not, do a SWOT analysis.
+Do a SWOT analysis to understand whether you are selling yourself short.
 Find out your strengths, weaknesses, opportunities and threats.
 And then envisage what you need to pay heed to and what you can use to your advantage.

-Once you have a clear picture of who you are what capacities and areas of improvement you have, you will neither underemphasize nor overemphasize yourself.
+Once you have a clear picture of who you are, your capacities, and areas of improvement, you will neither underemphasize nor overemphasize yourself.

-Selling yourself short comes from the feeling that you are not enough to do well in the interview and ultimately you are not good enough to get the job.
-Truth is it’s a false belief and you need to replace this belief with a powerful one.
+Selling yourself short comes from the feeling that you are not enough to do well in the interview and are not good enough to get the job.
+The truth is that it’s a false belief, and you need to replace this belief with a powerful one.
 Affirming “I am open and worthy of all that’s coming my way” will also help to have a positive mindset about yourself.

 Are you qualified?

-Literally speaking, every job needs different qualifications of a person to be performed at its best.
-When you apply for a job, first and foremost, you should check out that whether your qualifications align with what are being asked for the opportunity?
-If you feel overqualified, don’t apply for the job, because you deserve better opportunity.
-If you see that you’re under-qualified, work on improving your qualification.
+Every job needs different qualifications for a person to be performed at its best.
+When you apply for a job, first and foremost, you should check out whether your qualifications align with what is being asked for in the opportunity.
+If you feel overqualified, don’t apply for the job because you deserve a better opportunity.
+If you see that you’re underqualified, work on improving your qualification.

 Image source: pixabay.com

 Qualification matters when nothing else does.
-Because in certain jobs, without the certification or the qualification, you won’t be able to perform the duties and responsibilities!
+Because in certain jobs, you won’t be able to perform the duties and responsibilities without the certification or the qualification!

 So before applying for any job, don’t forget to check the qualification required to be able to do the job.

 It’s very contagious.
-Once you have a habit of bad-mouthing others it would naturally go into your professional life as well.
+Once you have a habit of bad-mouthing others, it will naturally go into your professional life.

-Thus, when you are asked about why you left the previous job, abstain yourself from bad-mouthing your previous company.
-Rather give a curt reply like – I wanted to grow and I felt somehow the profile I had there was not helping me grow.
+Thus, abstain from bad-mouthing your previous company when asked why you left your previous job.
+Rather give a curt reply like – I wanted to grow, and I felt the profile I had there was not helping me grow.

-It’s a skill to speak out in front of the interviewers.
+It’s a skill to speak out in front of interviewers.
 You need to give many, many mock interviews to be able to speak perfectly in front of the interviewers.
-With time you would see that whatever you need to say is coming out of your mouth without any conscious effort.
-Practice and keep on practicing until you get ready for performing at your best in the interview.
+With time you will see that whatever you need to say is coming out of your mouth without conscious effort.
+Practice and keep on practicing until you get ready to perform at your best in the interview.

-The above are the 10 most significant reasons for which people don’t get hired.
+The above are the 10 most significant reasons why people don’t get hired.
 But they are not the only ones.
 There are many more.
-But once you look at them you would see that every other reason which is not being mentioned here is a by-product of whatever we shared here.
+But once you look at them, you will see that every other reason not mentioned here is a by-product of whatever we shared.

-Cure yourself from these in capacities and you are guaranteed to get a job that you love and deserve.
+Eliminate these incapacities from yourself, and you will certainly get a job that you love and deserve.